 - For those without the capital for a condo purchase, fractional condo ownership or using real estate crowdfunding platforms might be a great place to start

 A condo, or condominium, is a private residence within a larger building or community.
 The most common types of condos are multi-story townhouses or single units in a high-rise with other condo units above and below.

 Condos are useful as investment properties because they can be rented out to tenants, similar to apartments.
 A condo is different from an apartment because each unit has an owner — apartments are rented out by someone who owns the entire building.

 A property owner purchases a condo and pays a monthly condo fee (in addition to the purchase price of the condo itself).
 This fee covers the maintenance and upkeep of common areas shared with other owners in the condo community.

-It depends on some key things, as does any real estate investment.
+However, deciding if a condo is worth investing in or not depends on some key things, as does any real estate investment.

 Condos make up a portion of my real estate portfolio, along with single-family residences.
 So I'd say that, yes, a condo can be a good investment.

 Here are the pros and cons to consider.